Short on time? Our pick for the best family tent is the REI Co-op Wonderland 6 with the Mudroom.

 Seasons: 3

-There are three reasons why the Nemo Aurora 2P Tent with Footprint is my choice for the best family tent for two.
+There are three reasons why the Nemo Aurora 2P Tent with Footprint is my choice for the best two-person family tent.

 First, the interior space is generous.
-Camping with the family means you need space for gear and bodies, and although this is just a two-person model, it’s a very spacious tent with almost 32 square feet of floor space and nearly vertical walls.
+Camping with the family means you need space for gear and bodies, and although this model sleeps two, it’s a very spacious tent with almost 32 square feet of floor space and nearly vertical walls.

 Third, there is a unique “Pawprint” liner for this tent.
 The liner snaps onto the tent floor and is soft and durable to protect the tent floor from dog claws (or toddler shenanigans).